 - hands-on sessions for smaller groups of difficult to settle learners

 - INSET training sessions for staff to build confidence in taking lessons outside

 All are linked to relevant curriculum learning objectives and fully risk assessed.

 For nurseries, nursery schools, children’s centres, groups of childminders and parents of pre-school children we run seasonally-themed sessions designed to broaden understanding of the natural world through play.
 Please go to nurseries for further details.

 A large number of local (and sometimes not so local) primary schools visit our site to experience the benefits of learning outside the classroom.
 We also offer outreach visits and twilight training sessions to increase the confidence of teaching staff in leading outdoors learning experiences.
 There is no topic or aspect of the national curriculum that cannot be enhanced by abandoning the classroom for a morning!
 For further details of our programme for EYFS, KS1 and KS2 pupils, including rates, please visit our primary schools page.

 We offer horticultural training sessions or themed guided visits for students in further education.
-Last year’s visitors included students on the Certificate of Garden History at Birkbeck University and a group studying community gardens from the Department of Horticultural Science at the University of Minnesota.
+Student visitors have included those studying Garden History and the development and management of community gardens.
 For more information go to colleges and adult education providers.